jcinnamond/dockspec/README.md

         - POSTGRES_PASSWORD=password
         - POSTGRES_DB=project_test

-Make sure that you can run the specs by running `docker-compose run --rm test rspec`
+Make sure that you can communicate with this instance by running `dockrun client hostname` from your host machine.

 ### Running specs ###

-`dockspec` provides three keybindings for running specs.
+`dockspec` provides four keybindings for running specs.
 Assuming you are in an rspec file and dockfile is loaded, you can run:

  - `C-c , v` to test the current file
  - `C-c , s` to run the test at the current line
- - `C-c , a` to run all of the specs for a project.
+ - `C-c , a` to run all of the specs for a project

+In a non-spec ruby file you can run:

+ - `C-c , r` to rerun the last spec

 ### Configuring dockspec ###